-This guide about the Annapurna Base Camp trek is a guest post by Charlotte and Natalie.
+This guide about the Annapurna Base Camp trek is authored by Charlotte and Natalie.

 Are we fit enough?
 Is it safe?
 Have we gone completely stir crazy after two months backpacking India?
 These are all questions that crossed our minds when we were considering attempting the Annapurna Base Camp Trek without a guide.

 Other than a few minor hiking days throughout our travels in South East Asia, we were total beginners when it came to trekking.
 Not only that, but we’d spent the past two years in a hot and humid climate.

 To say we were underprepared in the attire department is an understatement.
 Still, we hadn’t come to Nepal to not get up close and personal with the mighty Himalayas.
 That would be scandalous.

 So, we did our research.
 The Annapurna Base Camp Trek came up repeatedly as one of the most accessible treks in Nepal.
 The more we read, the more we were convinced this was the trek for us.

 Sure, it was going to be a challenge.
 However, unlike the Annapurna Circuit Trek or Everest Base Camp Trek, it was doable in just over a week or less.
 At the same time, it would be more challenging than the likes of the Poon Hill trek, which is feasible in only a few days.

 Assured we’d made the right decision, we put the wheels in motion to plan our trekking adventure.
 In this article, I’ll be sharing a detailed account of how to prepare for the Annapurna Base Camp Trek with or without a guide.

 Don’t lose this!
 Click to pin it now.